Halfway Houses in Birmingham, AL

 Anniston Fellowship House Inc - 58.0 miles from Birmingham, AL

-Anniston Fellowship House Inc is a halfway house in Anniston, Alabama, 36201 zip code.
+Anniston Fellowship House Inc is a sober living house in Anniston, AL, 36201 zip code.

 Address: 106 East 22nd Street, Anniston, AL 36201 in Calhoun County